prggmr/zf2-docpx/zend/Adapter/Filesystem.rst

 putFileContent
 --------------

-.. function:: putFileContent($file, $data, [$nonBlocking = false, [$wouldblock = false]])
+.. function:: putFileContent()

     Write content to a file

-    :param string $file: File complete path
+    :param string: File complete path
-    :param string $data: Data to write
+    :param string: Data to write
-    :param bool $nonBlocking: Don't block script if file is locked
+    :param bool: Don't block script if file is locked
-    :param bool $wouldblock: The optional argument is set to TRUE if the lock would block
+    :param bool: The optional argument is set to TRUE if the lock would block

     :rtype: void